+• Analyze Data

-- Analyze Data - In the context of the key research questions! - What do the KOLIs and primary data agree on?
+- In the context of the key research questions! - What do the KOLIs and primary data agree on?
 What does this mean? - What do they disagree on? - Where does secondary data fit in?
 How much do you want it to fit in? - Data analysis → key observations and findings → key research questions are answered! → Recommendations for the Native CDFI (extra)

-Poll: What's the first thing that should be the stand one in a market study?
+Poll: What's the first thing that shoul the shoul the study?